Bike Sangju to Gumi

 - The Bike Andong to Sangju route, the opening stage of the Nakdonggang Bike Path, also ends at Sangpung.

 From the bridge, the Cross-Country Route and Nakdonggang Bike Path continue south.

 Only riding the Cross-Country Route?
 Just finish the Saejae Bike Path?
-Grab the Sangjusangpung Certification Center stamp near Sangpung Bridge.
-Continue south along the Nakdonggang Bike Path to Gumi.
+Grab the Sangju Sangpung Certification Center stamp and continue south along the Nakdonggang Bike Path to Gumi.
 Don’t worry about riding up to Andong.

 Want to avoid a challenging climb?
 From Sangpung Bridge, continue along the east side of the Nakdong River (directions).